digitalinteraction/feedfinder-content/breastfeeding-policy.md

 ## Want to pledge support to breastfeeding women in your local community?

 The following statements have been considered important for supporting women when breastfeeding in public.
-If you are a business and you would like to download this policy and let women know you are breastfeeding friendly please complete this [form.](https://forms.gle/X2u2upQx652fdqgn7) You can then download the policy in PDF format and poster to display in your premises.
+If you are a public facing business and you would like to download this policy and let women know you are breastfeeding friendly please complete this [form.](https://forms.gle/X2u2upQx652fdqgn7) You can then download the policy in PDF format with an additonal public facing poster to display in your premises.

+If you are a parent or work in breastfeeding support, you can review the list of organisations that have downloaded the policy.

 ### Our Breastfeeding Policy
 By adopting this policy, we, __________________ agree to the following principles to support women breastfeeding.